mathieudpnt/Ketos/docs/source/introduction.rst

 the fundamentals of machine learning and neural networks would also be an advantage.

-To get started with Ketos, follow the :ref:`installation_instructions` instructions and then proceed to the :ref:`tutorials` section.
+To get started with Ketos, follow the :ref:`installation_instructions` instructions and then proceed to the :ref:`tutorials_page` section.
 For an example application of Ketos, see `Kirsebom, Frazao, et al., Performance of a deep neural network at detecting North Atlantic right whale upcalls, JASA, 147, 2636 (2020) <https://doi.org/10.1121/10.0001132>`_
 (`preprint <https://arxiv.org/abs/2001.09127>`_).